-Grade Level Admission Transfer Other requirements Index Admission Index Graduate Certificate in Accounting 2.50 points GPA 2.50 Have a bachelor's or master's degree in accounting from an accredited institution recognized by the US Department of Education or by an official agency from the country of origin., or, Have a bachelor's or master's degree in Business Administration in any area of concentration and where the official school transcript proves the completion of the following courses: Auditing: 3 credits Cost Accounting or Managerial Accounting: 3 credits Federal Taxes: 3 credits Intermediate Accounting: 6 credits These courses should have been approved with a minimum grade of C in undergraduate courses, or a minimum grade of B in graduate courses.
-Graduate 3.00 points GPA 3.00 1.
+Grade Level Admission Transfer Other requirements Index Admission Index Graduate Certificate in Accounting 2.50 points GPA 2.50 Have a bachelor's or master's degree in accounting from an accredited institution recognized by the US Department of Education or by an official agency from the country of origin., or, Have a bachelor's or master's degree in any area of concentration and where the official school transcript proves the completion of nine (9) credits in accounting courses.
+These courses should have been approved with a minimum grade of C in undergraduate courses, or a minimum grade of B in graduate courses.
+Graduate 2.50 points GPA 2.50 1.
 Have a bachelor's degree from an accredited institution recognized by Certificate in the US Department of Education or by an official agency from the Management and country of origin.
 Educational 2.
 Meet all general admission and transfer requirements.
-Leadership Graduate 3.00 points GPA 3.00 1.
-Have a bachelor's degree from an accredited institution recognized by the US Department of Education or by an official agency from the Certificate in Online Education country of origin.
+Leadership Graduate 2.50 points GPA 2.50 1.
+Have a bachelor's degree from an accredited institution recognized by Certificate in the US Department of Education or by an official agency from the Online Education country of origin.
 2. Meet all general admission and transfer requirements.